-When you're looking to develop quickly, pickleball drills can be improved greatly with the help of a training machine.
-Since they never tire and can shoot balls with pinpoint accuracy, they're one of the best investments for serious pickleball players.
+When you're looking to develop quickly, your pickleball drills can be improved greatly with the help of a training machine.
+Since they never tire and can shoot balls with high accuracy, they're a great investment if you want to improve your pickleball skills quickly.

 1. The Erne

-3. Furlihong 680PBH Pickleball Starter Kit
+2. Furlihong 680PBH Pickleball Starter Kit

 The Furlihong starter kit includes a machine, a clever catching net and bag, a paddle, and 3 pickleballs to kickstart your pickleball practice sessions.

-5. SIMON X
+4. SIMON X

 The SIMON X is built like a tank and can shoot balls with enough speed, frequency and spin to keep even the most advanced players on their toes.

-6. Tutor Plus Ultra
+6. Pickleball Tutor Plus

-The best pickleball machines in 2023
+The best pickleball machines in 2025

 Want to know more?
 Keep scrolling for my in-depth analysis of each pick.